 For Powers’s liberal friends, following her arguments can seem like tracing a winding river, marked by unexpected tributaries and confusing crosscurrents.
 She supports same-sex marriage but defends those who oppose marriage equality because of “a sincere belief often grounded in a Christian worldview.”
 She is a Christian herself, but she also chided small-business owners who, in the name of faith, balk at making wedding cakes or providing flowers for gay weddings.
 Jesus would bake the cake, she says.
-She opposes abortion rights but supported the Affordable Care Act.
+She describes herself as “personally pro-life” but supports abortion rights and supported the Affordable Care Act.
 She would like immigrants who are in the country illegally to have amnesty.
 She opposed the Iraq war.

 Some liberal activists doubt her allegiance to progressive causes and call her a turncoat, while conservative commenters on her Facebook page love to tease her.
 One posted: “You’ve lost that liberal feelin’ . . .
 Whoa that liberal feelin’.”

 Powers describes the reaction to her commentary bluntly, the way she describes everything: “I’m perpetually confused.
 Just the fact that I’m on Fox News means that somehow I’m not a liberal?
 I can’t figure out if it’s just ignorance or if there’s something more nefarious about it.
 Wouldn’t you determine whether I’m a liberal based on what my views are?”